Abaxial - The side away from the axis. Example - The underside of a leaf.

 Peduncle - The stalk of a flower cluster or of a single flower if that flower is the only one in the inflorescence.

 Peltate - (Leaves) With the petiole attached at or near the center of a leaf and not at the margin.
 Examples are the leaves of Hydrocotyle and Nelumbo.

 Pepo - A fruit with a thick, leathery skin (rind) and a soft, fleshy interior.
 Example - A cucumber.

-Perfect - (flowers) With both stamens and pistils (functional).
+Perfect - Bearing both functional stamens and pistils in the same flower.

 Perfoliate - A sessile leaf whose base completely surrounds the stem, where the stem appears to pass through the leaf.

 Perianth - The calyx and corolla, not including the stamens and pistils.

 Pericarp - The wall of a fruit (or ovary).